domenjeric/IonicPushAppsSample/readme.md

 Integrating into your project
 =============================

 Download  PushNotification.factory.js into your project and link it from your index.html.
-Now open it and insert your google project id and PushApps id.
+Open it and insert your google project id and PushApps id.

 Pre-requisites
 -----